tareqhi/Cricket-Analysis/README.md

 ## 📉 **Analysis**

-The 'Main' folder contains the analysis of the data in the two files:
+The 'Python-files' folder contains the analysis of the data in the two files:

-- Analysis.ipynb
+- IPL-analysis.ipynb

 ## 📊 **Datasets**